jeustice/Btcupdown/functional_doc.md

 # BTC Up Down — Functional Documentation

 ## 1. Purpose
-BTC Live Market is a browser-based prediction game where the player must guess whether the Bitcoin price will go **up** or **down** over a short round.
+BTC Up Down is a browser-based prediction game where the player must guess whether the Bitcoin price will go **up** or **down** over a short round.

 The goal is to create a fast, replayable gameplay loop built around:
 - quick decision-making,